kocerenes/kocerenes/README.md

 ### Hi, Welcome To My Github Profile 👋 👋 👋

+I'm Enes, I'm a computer scientist.
+I'm currently working on Android application development.
+I am sharing my projects here.
+I usually use the Kotlin programming language for Android projects.
+I am also a writer in the [MobilerDev][0] community.
+I also have ASP.NET CORE experience.
+I am interested in Blockchain as a hobby.
+I study the Solidity language whenever I have time.
+I am also a boursier in the [Google Game and App Academy][1].
+I took Flutter and Unity trainings there.
+So, I also make cross platform applications with Flutter.

 <p align="center">
 <img src="https://komarev.com/ghpvc/?username=kocerenes&color=green" alt="kocerenes :: Profile Stats"></a>
 <a href="mailto:eneskocerr41@gmail.com"><img alt="Email" src="https://img.shields.io/badge/Email-eneskocerr41@gmail.com-blue?style=flat&logo=gmail"></a>